Zomig; Zomig ZMT

 All oral products:

-- Give this drug with liquids as early as you can after the attack has started.
+- Take with liquids as early as you can after the attack has started.

 - Use right after opening.

-- Give as early as you can after the attack has started.
+- Take as early as you can after the attack has started.

 - Spray a single dose in 1 nostril as early as you can after the attack has started.